 Today the Mesa Hotline School serves as a model for providing training for private owned and non-profit companies with a total membership of 65 members.
 Manufacturers and consultants combine in a total effort to offer the ultimate training in repair and maintenance on electrical transmission and distribution lines overhead and underground.

 The school, held the first two weeks of May, in unique in that it is the only program of its type in the western United States.
 The school consists of two one-week sessions, meeting on Monday through Thursdays.
 It has enrolled participants from Colorado, Utah, Arizona, Wyoming, Nevada, Kansas, Oregon, Washington, California, New Mexico, Nebraska, Alaska and many other states.
-Experiences instructors from manufacturers and companies are screened by the instructional committees of the school to provide the expert training necessary to keep power flowing to consumers in all parts of the country in a safe and productive manner.
+Experienced instructors from manufacturers and companies are screened by the instructional committees of the school to provide the expert training necessary to keep power flowing to consumers in all parts of the country in a safe and productive manner.

 Companies requesting membership in the Mesa Hotline School will be asked to help continue this training by being an active participant in the operation of future school through the donation of equipment, instructors and/or time to administer each year’s school.
 A one-time membership fee has been set at $1,500.00, payable to Mesa Hotline School.
-A registration fee of $125.00 per member student is paid to the school each year to cover the awards dinner, school education material and field refreshments.
-Non-members may send students to the school by paying a $250.00 per student.
+A registration fee of $150.00 per member student is paid to the school each year to cover the awards dinner, school education material and field refreshments.
+Non-members may send students to the school by paying $275.00 per student.
 This is a very reasonable fee for the time spent and the training received.